ggamangpro101/everything-about-algorithms/CSE 551 Foundations of Algorithms/Module_1_Stable_Matching/01_stable_matching.md

 }
 ```
 ### Gale-Shapley Algorithm
 The **Gale-Shapley Algorithm** (also called the "Propose-and-Reject" algorithm) is a method to find a stable matching.
+This method is still widely used today to **assign residents to hospitals**, highlighting its effectiveness and practicality as a solution.

 ### How It Works:
 1. Start with all participants unmatched.